How to Develop a Python Package

 - Add a

-to describe what your package does. - Optionally add a
+README.mdto describe what your package does. - Optionally add a

-to exclude unnecessary files like__pycache__
+.gitignoreto exclude unnecessary files like__pycache__.

 2. Folder Structure